 There are a lot of metrics of success for events: attendance, reviews, marketing leads, social media buzz.
 But every event prof knows the most important one that will get them their budget for their next event.

 If you put on a lot of events and work with an event management platform (like Swoogo), chances are, this is probably a goal that will take more than a single event.
+(Those of you out there who pull it off in a single yearly event?
+We salute you!)

-So how long does it generally take you to reach ROI on the cost of this crucial software?
+How long does it generally take you to reach ROI on the cost of this crucial software?
 If you said one year … we think that’s too long.
 If you said two years, that’s really too long.

 The big question is, how can you ROI faster?